fargusplumdoodle/Zipfy2/README.md

 For containerizing the Django app with the NodeJS app.

 **Honorable mentions:**
-Babel, Pug, Markdown, Linux, Browser-Sync, Git, Github, and probably more that I cant think of.
+Babel, Pug, Markdown, Linux, PyCharm, Webstorm, Bash, Browser-Sync, Git, Github, and probably more that I cant think of.
 Wow, for this little app I used collectively millions of hours of humanity...
 Thanks for doing most of the work humanity!

 #### Zipfs Law